espruino/BangleApps/typescript/README.md

 to install the project's build tools, and:

 ```
-npx tsc ../apps/relativePathToYourApp/app.ts --outDir ../apps/relativePathToYourApp/dist
+npm run build:apps
 ```

-To build your app.
-The last command will generate the `app.js` file containing the transpiled code for the BangleJS.
+To build all Typescript apps.
+The last command will generate the `app.js` files containing the transpiled code for the BangleJS.